 Some medicine may be given before anesthesia.
 It can help to prevent problems, such as nausea and vomiting.
 General anesthesia is broken down into 3 phases:

 - First phase—Medicine will be given through an IV or as gas through a mask.
-It will leads to loss of consciousness.
+It will lead to loss of consciousness.
 A breathing tube will be placed down your windpipe.
 It will support your airway during surgery.
 A machine may also help you breathe.

 - Middle phase—Medicine will be given in this phase based on your response.
 Adjustments will be made to keep you asleep and keep breathing and heart rate where it should be.